Best Mindbody alternative for pilates studios in 2026

 FAQ

-Two structural axes.
+- Two structural axes.
 The first is ownership: Mindbody (Vista-owned), Xplor Mariana Tek (Advent-backed), and the merging Xplor / Clubessential entity that now includes Momence (Advent + Battery + Silver Lake) are the PE-backed half of the market, optimised for multi-year ARR and second revenue streams.
 Walla is venture-backed at the premium end.
-Junocal, OfferingTree, and Arketa are operator-friendly, smaller, with month-to-month contracts and no marketplace.
+Junocal, OfferingTree, and Arketa are operator-friendly and independent, with month-to-month contracts and no marketplace.
 The second axis is feature focus: reformer-specific, hybrid live-plus-video, multi-location enterprise, or single-studio simple.
 The right alternative is the intersection of your studio's shape and the ownership model whose incentives align with yours.

-Be honest about how much of your marketplace-attributed discovery is real versus attributed.
+- Be honest about how much of your marketplace-attributed discovery is real versus attributed.
 For most UK pilates studios, the Mindbody marketplace's real new-client contribution is meaningfully smaller than the commission it collects on.
 For US studios in dense urban markets, the marketplace contribution can be genuinely material, in which case the commission is the price of that discovery channel.
-If you genuinely need a marketplace, ClassPass (which integrates with most platforms) is a separate decision from the back-end choice, and Junocal can pair with ClassPass for the discovery channel while keeping the operator-friendly back end.
+If you genuinely need a marketplace, ClassPass is a separate decision from your back-end choice.
+You can run ClassPass alongside Junocal by keeping Junocal as your system of record and holding back a block of seats to list on ClassPass's partner portal — ClassPass fills the spare capacity, and your direct bookings stay on your own list with no marketplace commission.

-Five business days for most studios on the alternatives that handle migrations directly.
+- Five business days for most studios on the alternatives that handle migrations directly.
 Week one: export client list, class catalogue, active memberships, and transaction history from Mindbody.
 Week two: dry-run import into the new platform's staging, sign off on data mapping.
 Week three (optional buffer): coordinate the Sunday-evening cutover, do the final sync, run Monday-morning class on the new platform.
-Mindbody's standard CSV export is free and usually sufficient; the four-hundred-pound complete-record export is rarely needed.
+Mindbody's standard CSV export is free and usually sufficient; the $500 Subscriber Data Export for a complete client-record dump is rarely needed.
 Junocal handles the migration directly through the founder for the first months of public availability; the migration is free in the first thirty days with a two-hundred-pound (or two-hundred-dollar) credit on the first month's subscription.

 keep reading